Wetzlar: Wetzlar in the 20th century

 As part of the progressing industrialization, the town outgrew its mediaeval town limits.
 In 1903 came the amalgamation of Niedergirmes with its extensive industrial works and the railway station neighbourhood.
 By the end of the First World War, the population had risen to over 15,000.
 Owing to increasing transportation problems, a ringroad was built to the west of the Old Town (Altstadt), taking the load off the old stone bridge across the Lahn by building a further bridge.
 In the Second World War, the town, being an industrial stronghold, also became the target of heavy bombing, which destroyed much of the railway station neighbourhood and Niedergirmes.
-The historic Old Town, however, was mostly spared the air raids.
+The historic Old Town, however, was mostly spared from the air raids.

 After the Second World War ended in 1945, Wetzlar found itself in the American occupation zone, and later, once new boundaries had been drawn, in the Federal State of Hesse.
 By the beginning of the 1950s, owing to the huge numbers of displaced people from lost territories and refugees flooding into the town, the population had doubled to 30,000.

 On 1 January 1977, as part of Hesse's municipal reforms, Wetzlar was united with the neighbouring town of Gießen and fourteen outlying communities to form the city of Lahn.
 This district-free city had about 156,000 inhabitants.
 The amalgamation was very unpopular, and after persistent protests – not least of all from Wetzlar – the city of Lahn was dissolved on 31 July 1979, and Wetzlar once again became an independent town.
 The municipal reforms, however, had been "worth the trouble" for Wetzlar inasmuch as the town gained eight new outlying communities in the deal, making both the town's area and population considerably greater than they had been.
 Moreover, Wetzlar has since this time been the seat of the Lahn-Dill-Kreis, which also came into being at the same time.

 Politics

 Town council

-Elections to the town council were last held on 26 March 2006 for a five-year term.
-The SPD lost one seat, the Greens gained one.
-Voter participation fell from 45.9% in 2001 to 37.2%.
-Out of 38,918 eligible voters, 14,468 went to the polls.
-Hesse's next municipal elections will be held in March 2011.

-Note: FWG is a citizens' coalition.

-The majority of seats, and thereby the power, is held by a CDU-FWG-FDP coalition which holds, as also before the elections, 31 of the 59 seats.

-Oberbürgermeister
+The town council is elected for a five year term.
+The last election was in 2021.